 You can reach the neighborhood by land or water.
 Mini-ferries run to Granville Island from the West End, Yaletown, and False Creek.
-Vancouver hop-off bus tours plan their routes to stop at the island, and there is public transport too.
-Though parking can be tricky during summer, you can drive to Granville Island, or ride a bike along the seawall.
+Vancouver hop-off bus tours plan their routes to stop near the island, and there is public transport too.
+Though parking can be tricky during summer, you can drive to Granville Island, as well as ride a bike along the seawall.

 Industrial warehouses have been converted into Granville Island's artist studios and markets.
 Your visit to the island will likely begin at the Granville Island Public Market -- a foodie destination stocked with unique vendors, local products, and edible souvenirs.